tusharmath/reactive-storage/README.md

 3. Keeps a history of the changes.

-4. [irecord](https://github.com/ericelliott/irecord) is awesome, but only works with [immutableJS](https://github.com/facebook/immutable-js), reactive-storage on the other hand lets the developer decide the immutable library he wants to integrate with.
-Infact you can even use it with primitive immutables such as RegEx, String, Date, Number etc. and not depend on any external libraries at all.
+4. [irecord](https://github.com/ericelliott/irecord) is awesome, but only works with [immutableJS](https://github.com/facebook/immutable-js), reactive-storage on the other hand lets the developer decide the immutable library they want to integrate with.
+Infact you can even use it with primitive immutables such as `RegEx`, `String`, `Date`, `Number` etc. and not depend on any external libraries at all.

 ### Installation